Skip to main content

 Components of a Metric

-A basic Metric in Holistics is required to have the following components:
+A basic AQL Metric in Holistics is required to have the following components:

-These three components are combined into an aggregation expression.
+These four components are combined into a metric expression.
 All of the following syntax are equivalent:

 // Full form